jpcima/chordv/chordv/Docs/txt/en/en.md

     To add or insert chords
     - four processors to generate a book containing the Lyrics without the chords, a book with
-    Chords and lyrics, a book with chord grids
+	Chords and lyrics, a book with chord grids and a lyric monitoring solution.
 - For each of the modes, the options management makes it possible to Appropriate settings
    - **Text:** in this mode, the lyrics alone appear, without